Asset Management RFP Template [Guide and Free Download]

 Some of them might need to ask you questions to complete the RFP.
 So, provide a communication channel where they can talk to your team.

-Once the vendors submit their proposals, it is time to evaluate each response based on the predefined evaluation criteria.
+Once the vendors submit their proposals, it is time to evaluate each RFP response based on the predefined standards.
 Consider factors like cost-effectiveness, feature alignment, vendor experience, scalability, and Total Cost of Ownership (TCO).
 It can be helpful to use matrices or scoring systems to rank and compare the proposals objectively.

 Once you make the final decision, you should also communicate to all the vendors that the selection process is closed, whether you’ve decided to buy their solution or not.
 Use the same communication channel that you set in the previous stage.